openactive/data-catalogs/README.md

 ## Structure

-The Data Catalog Collection contains a list of Data Catalogs, which contain a list of Dataset Sites, each of which reference OpenActive feed URLs.
+The Data Catalog Collection contains a list of Data Catalogs, which each contain a list of Dataset Sites, each of which reference OpenActive feed URLs.

 ## Data Files